Large corporations are “complex adaptive systems…characterized by intricate hierarchal arrangements of boundaries and

 Data, data, everywhere helps a bot to think

-In general, learning applications are collecting more data on each individual, including their demographics, activities, assessments, locations, communications, and clickstreams.
+In general, learning applications are collecting more data on each, including their demographics, activities, assessments, locations, communications, and clickstreams.
 This is reflected in the increased number of applications that use xAPI and learning record stores (LRSs) in addition to the various types of data that traditional learning management systems collect.